harnish7576/Sudoku-Solver/README.md

 ### `npm run start:backend`

 ## API Used
 This project utilizes the Sudoku Solver API from RapidAPI.
-You can find more information about the API and its usage visit  [https://rapidapi.com/sosier/api/solve-sudoku](https://rapidapi.com/sosier/api/solve-sudoku).
+You can find more information about the API and its usage [here](https://rapidapi.com/sosier/api/solve-sudoku).

 ![Sudoku-Solver](sudoku-solver.png)